morphognosis/NestingBirds/README.md

 Mona:
 https://github.com/portegys/Mona

-Build with Eclipse project and export to bin/nestingbirds.jar to run with scripts in work directory.
+Build with Eclipse project and export to bin/nestingbirds.jar to run with scripts.

+To run nesting birds environment: nestingbirds.bat, nestingbirds.sh